MPI Autopac – Manitoba

 - Note: if a payment defaults twice in a row you will be charged a $20 late fee

 Another part of your auto policy is third party liability.
 In short, it covers you for property damage you may cause as well as vehicle damage anywhere in North America.
+In Manitoba, property damage is covered through your third party liability and responds for accidents resulting in rebuilding costs, lost wages and structural damages.
 Did you know that if you travel outside of Manitoba, you can be sued for bodily injury?
 In Manitoba, we have PIPP (personal injury protection program) which means that we cannot sue each other for bodily injury.
 If you are in an accident outside of Manitoba, whether another province or the United States, you can be sued which in certain circumstances could be a large sum of money.

 Third party liability is the portion of your insurance coverage that protects you if you’re held legally responsible for an injury due to an accident or damage to property.
 This helps cover the costs of legal fees, money to settle a lawsuit and other expenses related up to the limits identified in your policy.